Bobby Slowik: Houston Texans

 Slowik was hired as the offensive coordinator for the Houston Texans on February 12, 2023, by new head coach DeMeco Ryans, who Slowik had previously worked with in San Francisco.
 Slowik was part of the staff that led the Texans to a 10–7 regular season finish, the AFC South title, and a Wild Card Round victory over the Cleveland Browns.
 On January 30, 2024, Slowik signed with the Texans for another year going into the 2024 season.
 He was fired on January 24, 2025.
 The Texans finished the 2024 season 22nd in yards per game and 19th in points per game.

 Miami Dolphins

 On February 11, 2025, the Miami Dolphins hired Slowik to serve as the team's senior passing game coordinator.
+Following the dismissal of Mike McDaniel at the conclusion of the 2025 season, and the hiring of head coach Jeff Hafley, Slowik was promoted by Hafley to offensive coordinator for the 2026 season.

 Personal life

 Slowik’s mother is coach Carol Thomson Slowik.

 His father is Bob Slowik, who is the defensive coordinator for the Calgary Stampeders of the CFL and previously served as the defensive coordinator of the Chicago Bears, Cleveland Browns, Green Bay Packers, and Denver Broncos in the NFL and the Montreal Alouettes of the CFL.

-His older brother is Ryan Slowik, who currently works for the Dolphins, as the team's defensive passing game specialist.
+His older brother is Ryan Slowik, who currently works for the New York Jets, as the team's safeties coach.

 His younger brother is Steve Slowik, who currently works for the 49ers, as a pro scout.